karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		alert('Your clicked the row at index: ' + $(this).index());
 	});

-Woah, what's all `$(this)` about? `this` is the one tricky thing you'll have to really think about if you want to learn jQuery - it's where normal JavaScript bleeds into jQuery. `this` is a special keyword in JavaScript which has special contextual meaning - change the context, and chances are `this` will mean something else (when you think about it, this is true of C# as well).
+Woah, what's all `$(this)` about? `this` is the one tricky thing you'll have to really think about if you want to learn jQuery - it's where normal JavaScript bleeds into jQuery. `this` is a special keyword in JavaScript which has special contextual meaning.
+Change the context, and chances are `this` will mean something else (when you think about it, this is true of C# as well).
 When JavaScript raises an event, `this` becomes the DOM element on which the event was raised.
 In our example above, `this` is the table row (tr) which caused either a mouse enter or mouse leave event.
 As we saw in our very first jQuery example, a DOM element can be turned into a jQuery element by using the `jQuery` method.
 So, in short, `$(this)` is turning the DOM element represented by `this` (which in the case of events is the DOM element which caused the event) into a jQuery object.

 #### document.ready ####
 There's one special event that we probably should have talked about by now.
 All of our jQuery examples have placed our JavaScript code directly in a &lt;script&gt; tag.
-This will work, however it can cause some odd flickering as the page first loads and displays the initial state, and then your jQuery code changes it.
+This will work.
+However, it can cause some odd flickering as the page first loads and displays the initial state, and then your jQuery code changes it.
 Ideally, we want to apply our manipulation as soon as the elements are loaded, but before they are displayed.
 In standard HTML, there's a `readyStateChanged` event which can be used for just this type of thing. jQuery provides a handy way to leverage it:

 	$(document).ready(function()
 	{